 History of Orange Slice Bars

 My mom has had this recipe for as long as I can remember.
-Notes indicate the recipe came from Mrs. Moats.
-Mrs. Moats lived about a mile from our farm, and had peacocks (who knows why).
-I remember on Summer mornings you could hear them calling – man those things are loud.
+Notes indicate the recipe came from our neighbor who lived about a mile from us.
+They made an appearance at every church supper pot luck plus my mom made them often.

-With all that said, I’m sure glad she shared this recipe for Orange Slice Bars.
-Always a crowd pleaser.
+With all that said, these Orange Slice Bars recipe is a crowd pleaser.

 Recipe for Orange Slice Bars

-I hope you give these orange slice bars a try, and if you do, please come back and give the recipe a star rating.
+I hope you give this recipe a try, and if you do, please come back and give it a star rating.
 And leave a comment about your experience with the recipe.

-And if you have a favorite recipe using orange slice candy, let me know, I’d love to give it a try.
+And if you have any favorite recipes using orange slice candy or for dessert bar recipes, let me know, I’d love to give it a try.